peguimasid/precollege-math/coursepages/arithmetic/README.md

 ## Notes:

-- Class 5: A useful website to help you memorize your addition & multiplication facts is [XtraMath](https://home.xtramath.org/)
+- [Class 5 - Memorizing Products](https://youtu.be/i219Ow_BZTI): A useful website to help you memorize your addition & multiplication facts is [XtraMath](https://home.xtramath.org/).